kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. .. topic::

-17 July 2024
+07 November 2024

-`Version 3.1.3.0 <https://github.com/kanors-emr/Veda2.0-Installation/releases/latest/>`_ has been released.
+`Version 4.0.0.0 <https://github.com/kanors-emr/Veda2.0-Installation/releases/tag/v4.0.0.0>`_ has been released.

 .. caution::
    This is a major release.
-Your license should have maintenance covered beyond 28 November 2023 to be able to use this version (and above)
+Your license should have maintenance covered beyond 25 October 2024 to be able to use this version (and above)

-* Reports and some other Advanced license features have been activated for the ETSAP license.
-This will be reviewed at the Winter 2024 ETSAP meeting.

 `Version History <https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html>`_